LoganJFisher/TeXSend/README.md

 * Click the puzzle-piece icon in the top right of your browser to see the list of your installed browser extensions.
 * Find the one for the browser extension you installed, and click it - from here the instructions will vary by your choice of extension, but I will instruct based on the choice of Violentmonkey.
 It should be similar for all other choices too.
 * A small window will appear - click on the "+" icon in it.
 This will open a new tab in your browser.
-* New return to this Github repository and click the "LaTeX-for-Gmail" object betweeen "LICENSE" and "README.md".
+* New return to this Github repository and click the "LaTeX-for-Gmail.js" object betweeen "LICENSE" and "README.md".
 * This will bring you to a page that shows the userscript's code.
 Copy the code.
 * Return to the tab opened by your browser extension, highlight all of the text already there, and paste from your clipboard over it.
 * Click "save" in the top right.